Running partners

 11. Group Exercises Can Strengthen Your Social Connections

 You don’t have to exercise alone!
-You can ask your friends to join you when engaging in moderate exercise like taking a brisk walk, bicycling, or hiking.
+You can ask your friends to join you in moderate exercise like walking, bicycling, or hiking.

-Working out in a group will give you the same health benefits as solo exercising.
-However, group exercising has one significant advantage.
+Working out in a group gives you the same health benefits as solo exercising.
+However, group exercise has one significant advantage: forming or strengthening new social connections!

-We highly recommend group exercises if you struggle to make exercise a fun part of your daily routine.
+We highly recommend group exercises if you need help making exercise a fun part of your daily routine.
 Joining a group will not only help you make new friends, but these new friends will also help you remain accountable for your fitness goals.

 What a great way to cultivate relationships and stay healthy!

-Most health experts suggest engaging in 15 to 30 minutes of moderate-intensity aerobic activity, such as walking, biking, or gardening, five days a week for a total of 150 minutes a week.
+Most health experts suggest engaging in 15 to 30 minutes of moderate-intensity aerobic exercise, such as walking, biking, or gardening, five days a week for a total of 150 minutes a week.

-Don’t feel like you have to go from zero to 60 minutes a day overnight.
+You don’t have to go from zero to 30 minutes a day overnight.
 If you start slowly and gradually work up to your goal, you’re more likely to stay consistent.
 And even if you miss a day here and there, don’t sweat it.
 Just get back on track the next day.
 Small wins add up over time!

-The truth is that the exercise dosage required for you to boost your mood is actually much lower.
-For example, walking around your neighborhood for five minutes will boost your mood significantly.
-So, for a better mood, all you need is to get out there and move your body.
+Amazingly, the exercise dosage required to boost your mood is much lower.
+For example, walking around your neighborhood for five minutes can boost your mood significantly.
+So, if you want to improve your mood, all you need to do is to move your body!

-Moreover, for your exercise goals to be sustainable, engage in physical activity that you love!
-Following an exercise program is great, but not necessary.
+For your exercise goals to be sustainable, engage in physical activity that you love!
+Following an exercise program is great but optional.
 If you want to hula-hoop for a while, go for it!
 Any physical activity is better than none.

 However, we’ll say it again – any exercise is better than no exercise!
 There are plenty of great ways to exercise indoors that people love and partake in regularly.
 Yoga, strength training, and running around an indoor track are just a few examples.